-- In 200 metres at a path T-junction [!] turn right and in 12 metres, at a path crossing, turn right again (almost turning back on yourself) on a car-wide, grassy bridleway, your direction 200°.
+- In 200 metres at a cross paths [!] turn sharp right (almost turning back on yourself) on a car-wide, grassy bridleway, your direction 200°.
 In 12 metres the bridleway path swings to the right, and you keep ahead.

 - In 475 metres, with ponds on your right-hand side, cross a footpath (ignoring a footbridge away to your right-hand side) to keep straight on, eastwards.
 In 185 metres keep straight on, ignoring ways off uphill to the left, with sequoia trees now visible ahead on your right-hand side.